-This site is a project of students of Sayadaw U Tejaniya.
-His most recent book in English, Dhamma Everywhere: Welcoming each moment with awareness+wisdom is available for free distribution in limited quantities in various countries.
+This site was a project of students of Sayadaw U Tejaniya in order to share teachings from his book, Dhamma Everywhere: Welcoming each moment with awareness+wisdom

 Because the mind is covered by defilements, we are unable to see dhamma or to understand nature as it is.
 What is the meaning of nature?
 It is cause and it is also effect.
 The cause and effect process itself is nature.
 Whatever is happening in the present moment is nature, dhamma.
 Even defilements become dhamma, become nature.
 Nature is becoming, nature is arising, knowing is arising and awareness is arisingobject and mind, object and mind.
 In nature, there is nobody there.
 Nature is not us, not them, not others; nature is nature.